[This post was updated in January, 2017.]

-git is a fantastic choice for tracking the evolution of your code base and to collaborate efficiently with your peers.
-But what happens when the repository you want to track is really huge?
+Git is a fantastic choice for tracking the evolution of your code base and collaborating efficiently with your peers.
+But what happens when the repository you want to track is really really big?

-In this post I’ll try to give you some ideas and techniques to deal properly with the different categories of huge.
+In this post I’ll give you some techniques for dealing with it.

 If you think about it there are broadly two major reasons for repositories growing massive: